 Suffering an injury on the job can create a number of setbacks and concerns for victims and their families.
 That’s especially true if injuries are severe enough to require extensive medical treatment, long recoveries, and limited opportunity to work and earn needed wages.
 Fortunately, there are systems in place designed to help injured workers harmed as a result of the work they perform and provide them with compensation.
 Choosing the right pathway to compensation and navigating it effectively, however, is not always a simple task.

-At Shrager & Sachs, our Philadelphia personal injury lawyers provide injured victims and their families with the guidance needed to navigate the civil justice system, including victims who suffered injuries on the job as a result of preventable accidents and therefore have the ability to pursue civil personal injury lawsuits outside of workers’ compensation.
+At Shrager, Sachs, & Blanco, our Philadelphia personal injury lawyers provide injured victims and their families with the guidance needed to navigate the civil justice system, including victims who suffered injuries on the job as a result of preventable accidents and therefore have the ability to pursue civil personal injury lawsuits outside of workers’ compensation.
 From helping clients understand their rights and options to tenaciously fighting for the full financial recoveries they deserve, we work toward the best outcome possible.

 What About Workers’ Compensation?